Skip to main content

 Release Publishing

 GoReleaser builds the release artifacts, including Linux packages via nfpms.
+Release publishing uses two independent credentials:

 Linux package publishing